IBM/aspera-cli/README.md

 ### Sync

-There are three commands related to file synchronisation in `node`:
+There are three commands related to file synchronization in `node`:

 | Command | `node` | `shares` | `aoc` | `server` | Description |
 |-----|-----|-----|-----|-----|-----------------------------------------------|